DFE-Digital/academy-transfers-technical-documentation/README.md

 To shut down the Middleman instance running on your machine, use `Ctrl+C`.

 If you make changes to the `config/tech-docs.yml` configuration file, you need to restart Middleman to see the changes.

+Note: this will *not* regenerate the C4 images - this is [covered by the seperate processes](./source-c4-diagrams/README.md).

 ## Build